 - sea salt

 The garlic and dill add extra flavor, and the Medjool date provides just a bit of sweetness.
-You can adjust the quantity of rice milk to control the level of creaminess.
+You can adjust the quantity of plant milk to control the level of creaminess.
 Add a little more for a pourable dressing.
 Use slightly less for a thicker dip or spread.
 I’ve enjoyed it all three ways!

 Creamy Cashew Dill Dressing – V & GF